melodymale/melodymale/README.md

 - A self-taught developer
 - Now, a backend developer
-- Interested in software development (still a newbie in this field)
+- Interested in software development

-📫 How to reach me melodymale@gmail.com
+📫 How to reach me chayutpong.pro@gmail.com

 <!---
 MelodyMale/MelodyMale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.